JohanVer/freicar_docs/docs/nodes/freicar_overview.md

 ___
 # 4. FreiCar Chaperone
-The chaperone node is responsible for making sure the agents do not collide with eachother.
+The chaperone node is responsible for making sure the agents do not collide with each other.
 It also makes sure the agents remain inside a specified boundary polygon.
 The chaperone node also serves `Track` requests.
 These help the chaperone node keep track of all the running agents and uses their tf information to predict where they might end up in the next few seconds.

 ___